08 April, 2021

 To see the rebate accruals updated in the rebate agreement, select the condition record maintained in the agreement and select the icon “payment data”.

-In the rebate agreement, the system displays all the billing documents based on which it has calculated rebate.
+In the rebate agreement, the system displays all the billing documents based on which it has calculated the rebate.
 To see these documents select the icon “verification levels” in the rebate agreement overview screen.

 Creating partial settlements: